Souravgoswami/cowspeak-deb/README.md

    5. Run `sudo cowspeak -dl`.
    6. Press Enter when you are asked to confirm.
    7. You are ready to use cowspeak on any GNU/Linux distribution!

+Bug Report: If you got any error suddenly, please comment, or email us at: souravgoswami@protonmail.com, and we will fix them as soon as possible!

  Screenshots 📸 :
  ![cowspeak](https://github.com/Souravgoswami/cowspeak-deb/blob/master/Screenshots/Screenshot_2019-01-24_23-10-28.png)